Description

 'Total return, when measuring performance, is the actual rate of return of an investment or a pool of investments over a given evaluation period.
 Total return includes interest, capital gains, dividends and distributions realized over a given period of time.
 Total return accounts for two categories of return: income including interest paid by fixed-income investments, distributions or dividends and capital appreciation, representing the change in the market price of an asset.'

-• Looking at the total return, or performance of -4.1% in the last 5 years of Vanguard Intermediate Term Treasury Fund, we see it is relatively smaller, thus worse in comparison to the benchmark SPY (109.7%)
+• The total return over 5 years of Vanguard Intermediate Term Treasury Fund is -1.6%, which is smaller, thus worse compared to the benchmark SPY (109.2%) in the same period.

 CAGR: